 |GEO 351 Cartographic Design|

-Completion of Cartography (GEO 300) and Geographic Information Systems (GEO 303) is strongly suggested by the end of a student’s junior year.
+Completion of Cartography (GEO 300) and Introduction to Geographic Information Systems (GEO 303) is strongly suggested by the end of a student’s junior year.

 Suggested complementary courses, especially if pursuing a graduate degree*:

 |GEO 325 Python Scripting for GIS||IT 164 Introduction to Problem Solving Using the Computer|

 |IT 165 Computer Programming for Scientists||IT 166 Python Programming for Science and Data Analysis|